ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 Our Cloud Functions actions are ready for our mobile app.
 Before running the mobile app, you need to configure its settings to target the services you created.

-1. With Android Studio, open the project located in the `android` folder of your checkout directory.
+1. With Android Studio, open the project located in the `android` folder of your checkout directory
 2. Edit android/app/src/main/res/values/credentials.xml and fill in the blanks with values from credentials.
 You will need the App ID `tenantId`, the Push Notification `appGuid` and `clientSecret` and the organization and space names where the Cloud Functions have been deployed.
 3. Build the project
 4. Start the application on a real device or with an emulator.
    For the emulator to receive push notifications, make sure to pick an image with the Google APIs and to log in with a Google account within the emulator.
    {: tip}
 5. Watch the Cloud Functions in the background
    ```sh
    bx wsk activation poll
    ```
    {: pre}
 6. In the application, select **Log in** to authenticate with a Facebook or Google account.
 Once logged in, type a feedback message and press the **Send Feedback** button.
 Few seconds after the feedback has been sent, you should receive a push notifications on the device.
 The notification text can be customized by modifying the template documents in the `moods` database in the Cloudant service instance.
 Use the **View token** button to inspect the access and identification tokens generated by App ID upon login.
 {: java}

-   ​

 1. Push client SDK and other SDKs are available on CocoaPods and Carthage.
-For this solution, let's use CocoaPods.
+For this solution, let's use CocoaPods
 2. Open Terminal and `cd ` into `followupapp` folder.
 Run the below command to install the required dependencies.
    ```sh
    pod install
    ```
    {: pre}
 3. Open the file with  `.xcworkspace` extension located under the `followupapp` folder of your checkout directory to launch your code in Xcode.
 4. Edit `BMSCredentials.plist file` and fill in the blanks with values from credentials.
 You will need the App ID `tenantId`, the Push Notification `appGuid` and `clientSecret` and the organization and space names where the Cloud Functions have been deployed.
 5. Build the project.
 6. Start the application on a real device or with a simulator.
 7. Watch the Cloud Functions in the background by running the below command on a Terminal.
    ```sh
    bx wsk activation poll
    ```
    {: pre}
 8. In the application, select **Log in** to authenticate with a Facebook or Google account.
 Once logged in, type a feedback message and press the **Send Feedback** button.
 Few seconds after the feedback has been sent, you should receive a push notifications on the device.
 The notification text can be customized by modifying the template documents in the `moods` database in the Cloudant service instance.
 Use the **View token** button to inspect the access and identification tokens generated by App ID upon login.
 {: swift}

 ## Clean up resources